opencog/sensory/DesignNotes-G.md

 ### Unification
-This is more-or-less identical to proposal B above, with the additional recognition that the general for of stream compares is actually unification.
+This is more-or-less identical to proposal B above, with the additional recognition that the general form of stream compares is actually unification.
 The wiki page [UnifierLink](https://wiki.opencog.org/w/UnfierLink] explains unification.
 The primary issue is that the `UnifierLink` was